HotPatcher: A open source UE resource hot patching tool

 ByRelease Parameter Explanation

-The ByRelease operation exports a json file, recording the hash values of each selected asset resource during export.
-Based on this hash value, we can determine whether that resource has been modified in subsequent patches.
+The ByRelease operation exports a JSON file that documents the HASH values of each asset resource chosen during export.
+Based on this HASH value, we can determine in subsequent patches whether the resource has been modified.

 Release Settings

-• VersionId: Specifies the version of the exported resource information.
+• VersionId: Specify the version of the exported resource information.

-• PlatformsPakListFiles: The PakList*.txt files generated during building the base package can specify multiple platforms simultaneously for analyzing file differences across platforms and documenting these differences to generate the Release.json file shared across those platforms for unified base package information.
+• PlatformsPakListFiles: The PakList*.txt files generated for packaging the basic package, can specify multiple platforms simultaneously for analyzing file differences between each platform and documenting these differences to generate the project’s Release.json files for unified description of basic package information across multiple platforms.

-When exporting Release without specifying PakList*.txt, the exported release.json only contains resources referenced in the project; it does not include unreferenced resources.
-However, the engine’s default packaging may pack some unreferenced resources as well, which can lead to resources that actually already exist in the base package not being recorded in the release.json.
-If these resources are utilized, it may result in duplicate inclusions (though there are no issues using them, these resources will have two instances in the pak).
-Using PakList*.txt ensures this problem does not arise.
+If not exporting Release by specifying PakList*.txt, the exported release.json will only include resources that have been referenced in the project; those not referenced will not be included.
+However, the default engine packaging will often include some unreferenced resources, which can lead to situations where resources do exist in the basic package, but are not documented in the release.json.
+If those resources are used, it may result in duplicate inclusion (there is no issue during use, but in the pak there will be two copies of these resources).
+Using PakList*.txt avoids this issue.

-• IncludeFilter: The resources scanned for the current release.
+• IncludeFilter: Resources under the specified directories that are scanned in the current release.

-• IgnoreFilter: The resources ignored for the current release.
+• IgnoreFilter: Resources under the specified directories that are ignored in the current release.

-• bAnalysisFilterDependencies: Perform dependency analysis on the resources selected by the filters.
+• bAnalysisFilterDependencies: Perform dependency analysis on the resources of the selected filters.

-• AssetRegistryDependencyTypes: Include resource types to consider when analyzing dependencies within the selected filters, depending on whether bAnalysisFilterDependencies is enabled.
+• AssetRegistryDependencyTypes: Types of referenced resources to include in the dependency analysis of the resources in the selected filters, depending on whether bAnalysisFilterDependencies is enabled.

 1